Brick Calculator - How Many Bricks Do I Need?

 - Find bricks per square foot: 144 / ((brick length + mortar joint) x (brick height + mortar joint)).

-- Calculate total bricks: Wall area x bricks per sq ft x 1.10 (adds 10% for waste and breakage).
+- Calculate total bricks: Wall area x bricks per sq ft x your waste allowance.
+Use 7% for a simple straight wall, 10% for most jobs, and 15% when there are many cuts or pattern work.

 Brick Sizes Chart